 Schopenhauer’s Porcupines – Deborah Luepnitz

 This book explores intimacy and relationship conflict through the lens of psychotherapy and philosophy.
-Using the metaphor of porcupines huddling for warmth (drawn together, yet hurting each other) Luepnitz reframes conflict in intimate relationships as inevitable and essential for growth.
-If you’re working on improving your romantic relationship, or you often feel “too much” or “not enough” in relationships, this is a smart, compassionate guide to developing healthier boundaries and deeper connection.
-A niche but powerful read for men navigating intimacy and therapy.
+It may be a bit too inside-baseball for non-therapists.
+The porcupine metaphor is a great way of thinking about conflict relationships: we’re cold porcupines drawn together for warmth, but we prick each other a lot.
+Conflict is inevitable and essential for growth.
+If you’re working on improving your romantic relationship, or you often feel “too much” or “not enough” in relationships, this is a smart, compassionate guide to developing healthier connection.

 Nonviolent Communication – Marshall B. Rosenberg